 English is a core subject in the National Curriculum and embraces all aspects of language both spoken and written.
-At Garswood children’s individual ability and potential is developed through an integrated language programme.
-This aims to equip them with the necessary skills and confidence to communicate effectively in speech, writing and to listen with understanding.
+At Garswood children’s individual ability and potential is developed.
+Teaching children the skills to enable them to read unlocks all areas of the curriculum.

 At Garswood children experience a variety of teaching styles and methods.
 This will enable them to experience effectively all elements of the curriculum and to develop their English skills in all areas.

 Garswood has a rich and stimulating language environment in order to extend the children’s experiences, achievements and developing interests.
 We deliver English in a creative way to ensure learning is meaningful and relevant.We ensure the development of English skills runs through learning in all areas of the curriculum.
 Class and community libraries play a vital role in the delivery of our school’s English curriculum.

 Computing in English: